The Burden of Regret is Greater Than the Risk of Leading!

 Principle #1: Have A Beneficial End in Mind

-Focus on improving the situation for others – friends, constituents, customers, patients, suppliers, even adversaries, etc. Describe the situation with logic, passion and compassion – create in others’ minds a vision for better outcomes; describe what is going on and what might be possible.
-Let others fill in the blanks with their own ideas of what may be possible.
+Focus on improving the situation for others – friends, constituents, customers, patients, suppliers, even adversaries.
+Describe the situation with logic, passion and compassion.
+Create in others’ minds a vision for better outcomes; describe what is going on and what might be possible.
+Let them fill in the blanks with their own ideas of what may be possible.
 Reminder, leadership is a team sport.
 You can set the stage, but do not sing the songs.

-Principle #2: Relax.
-Plan to Enjoy the Ride, Learn from Overcoming Obstacles
+Principle #2: Relax, Enjoy the Ride, and Learn from Overcoming Obstacles

-Note: It is often better to take action than to regret not having done so.
+It is often better to take action than to regret not having done so.
 Will you ever look back and identify a leadership action you regretted taking?
-Probably – but did you actually expect to become a better leader, experience the joy of getting things done…and get it perfect every single time?
+Probably.
+But did you actually expect to become a better leader, experience the joy of getting things done, and get it perfect every single time?
 I hope not!
-Getting things done fast and effectively, while having fun is greatly dependent on the attitude of those leading.
-They create the expectation of accomplishment and the delight of “going after” something – even while making some mistakes along the way.
+Getting things done fast and effectively while having fun is greatly dependent on the attitude of those leading.
+They create the expectation of accomplishment and the delight of going after something even while making some mistakes along the way.

-You are the initiator and organizer of the response to a situation – a problem or an opportunity, but you are not the owner!
+You are the initiator and organizer of the response to a situation, problem, or opportunity, but you are not the owner!
 Your connected collaborators are the actual owners.
-You earn the recognition as the effort’s leader while you move contributors along the path of definition, goals, timing/urgency, approaches/strategies and the actions required to achieve the goals within the needed timeframe.
-Timeframe can be critical…so ask your collaborators: “What is the length of time for achievement, if exceeded, would make you most frustrated and unhappy?”
-And work back from there to really capture their urgency.
+You earn the recognition as the effort’s leader while you move contributors along the path of definition, goals, timing/urgency, approaches/strategies, and actions required to achieve goals within the needed time frame.
+Time frame can be critical…so ask your collaborators: “What is the length of time for achievement that, if exceeded, would make you most frustrated and unhappy?”
+Work back from there to really capture their urgency.

-Principle #4: Be Willing to Stop, Let the Circumstances Continue On
+Principle #4: Be Willing to Stop, Letting the Circumstances Continue On

-Perhaps the problem hasn’t fully manifested yet, or isn’t sufficiently ripe for action yet.
+Perhaps the problem hasn’t fully manifested yet or isn’t sufficiently ripe for action.
 Many might be re-thinking the premise for action, absorbing the participation responsibilities or the implications of avoidance.
 Help others conclude that you are there to help change things or facilitate a positive outcome, but it is really up to them to decide if the situation is sufficiently important or urgent for their continued involvement.
+(When others accept the idea that you are willing to let them determine urgency and importance, no matter how important the situation, they invariably decide to do it also!)

 Principle #5 Be Celebratory, Recognize Successes

 If the opportunity or problem were top-of-mind, obvious to everyone and simple to address …it would have likely been done long ago.
-So, almost by definition, there will be hurdles to overcome along the way.
+Almost by definition, there will be hurdles to overcome along the way.
 It is critical to place much greater importance on the success of overcoming than on the difficulties that may lie ahead.
 Remember our old friend “momentum.”
 Many of the anticipated barriers seem to mysteriously melt away as others see progress and want to get on board.
-So, have fun, smile, compliment, recognize each other…reminder of principle #1.
+So, have fun, smile.
+Compliment and recognize each other.
+And remember principle #1.

 Some Client Examples

-These brave people just decided “to do it” …without any assurance “it” would work, but with the strong belief that “it” was needed and was the right thing to do.
+These brave people just decided to just do it without any assurance it would work but with the strong belief that it was needed and the right thing to do.

-Norma had faced a difficult job as night cleaning crew supervisor in a large hospital with very little support.
-Despite the same environment as other sections, she always had the cleanest facilities, highest morale crew and the most appreciation from the docs and nurses.
-She asked the CEO for permission and support to show others how success could be achieved in their areas.
+Remember Norma, who faced a difficult job supervising the night cleaning crew of a large hospital with very little support?
+Despite being in the same environment as other sections, she always had the cleanest facilities, the crew with highest morale, and the most appreciation from the docs and nurses.
+Norma asked the CEO for permission and support to show others how success could be achieved in their own areas.
 Her efforts became instrumental in the cultural turnaround of the entire hospital.

-Tom was encouraged to candidly express his opinion about barriers to excellence, opportunities for improvement and how he could personally take action.
+Remember Tom, who was encouraged to candidly express his opinion about barriers to excellence, opportunities for improvement, and ways he could personally take action?
 He did more.
-He set an example within the strict aerospace environment, with “old-line” supervisors and traditional values of 6 international unions.
-The result: examples of pure excellence – better quality metrics, faster flow, less scrap, increased morale and excitement.
+He set an example by assessing and taking action within the aerospace industry, a strict environment with old-line supervisors and traditional values.
+The result?
+Pure excellence: higher-quality metrics, faster flow, less scrap, and increased morale and excitement.

-Jane had the courage to disagree with the CEO of a large regional retailer and commit to achieving what the CEO expressed as an impossible task.
-She knew better, knew others felt the same, had a mental list of other passionate participants, so she stood her ground because the challenge was right thing to do.
+And there was Doris, who had the courage to disagree with the CEO of a large regional retailer and commit to achieving what the CEO expressed as an impossible task?
+She knew better.
+Jane knew others felt the same, and she made a mental list of other passionate participants.
+She stood her ground because the challenge was the right thing to do.
 And she had ideas on how to get it done.
-It got done and the CEO stated, “the business results were remarkable.”
+It got done, and the CEO stated, “The business results were remarkable.”

 We Can Help